United States Fifth Fleet: In the Middle East after 1995

-Prior to the first Gulf War in 1990–1991, U.S. naval operations in the Persian Gulf region were directed by the Commander, Middle Eastern Force (COMMIDEASTFOR).
+Prior to the first Gulf War in 1990–1991, U.S. naval operations in the Arabian Gulf region were directed by the Commander, Middle Eastern Force (COMMIDEASTFOR).
 Since this organization was considered insufficient to manage large-scale combat operations during the Gulf War, the Seventh Fleet — primarily responsible for the Western Pacific and Indian Ocean and normally based in Japan – was given the temporary task of managing the force during the period.
 However, no numbered fleet existed permanently within the USCENTCOM area of responsibility.
 In 1995, John Scott Redd proposed and founded the only new U.S. Navy Fleet in half a century, serving as the first Commander, Fifth Fleet (COMFIFTHFLT) since World War II.

 After a 48-year hiatus, the Fifth Fleet was reactivated, replacing COMMIDEASTFOR, and it now directs operations in the Persian Gulf, Red Sea, and Arabian Sea.
 Its headquarters are at NSA Bahrain located in Manama, Bahrain.

 For the early years of its existence, its forces normally consisted of an Aircraft Carrier Battle Group (CVBG), an Amphibious Ready Group (ARG), surface combatants, submarines, maritime patrol and reconnaissance aircraft, and logistics ships.
-However, with the War on Terrorism, the naval strategy of the U.S. has changed.
-The regular deployments of the Cold War are now a thing of the past.
-Consequently, the policy of always maintaining a certain number of ships in various parts of the world is also over.
+After the September 11 terrorist attack and the beginning of Operation Enduring Freedom, the naval strategy of the U.S. changed.
+Consequently, the policy of always maintaining a certain number of ships in various parts of the world also changed.

 However, its usual configuration now includes a Carrier Strike Group (CSG), Amphibious Ready Group or Expeditionary Strike Group (ESG), and other ships and aircraft with almost 15,000 people serving afloat and 1,000 support personnel ashore.

 Carrier Strike Group Three formed the core of the naval power during the initial phase of Operation Enduring Freedom in 2001.
 Commander, Carrier Group Three, Rear Admiral Thomas E. Zelibor, arrived in the Arabian Sea on 12 September 2001 and was subsequently designated Commander Task Force 50 (CTF 50), commanding multiple carrier strike groups and coalition forces.
 The Task Force conducted strikes against Al-Qaeda and Taliban forces in Afghanistan.
 Task Force 50 comprised over 59 ships from six nations including six aircraft carriers, stretching over 800 nautical miles.

 Naval operations in the Middle East were the subject of DOD Exercise Millennium Challenge 2002, during which unanticipated maneuvers by opposing forces director Lieutenant General Paul Van Riper USMC (retd.) led to heavy losses to the 'imaginary' exercise U.S. fleet.